geneas/lua/README.md

 *tabular.putfield(t, k, v)*

-Writes to a table using a 'structured' key as for getfield().
-Intermediate tables are created as required; if an intermediate key exists but is not a table then it is replaced with a table.
+Write to a table using a 'structured' key as for getfield().
+Intermediate tables are created as required; if an intermediate key exists but is not a table then it is replaced with an empty table before writing the specified value.

 *tabular.fields(t[, depth[, selector]])*

 Returns an array containing the structured keys of all entries in t to the specified depth (or no limit if not specified).
-If a selector is specified then only those keys which match the selector are returned.
+If a selector is specified then only those keys which match the selector pattern are returned.
 Keys which are neither strings nor numbers are ignored.

 **Generalized Deep Copy**